narcode/codeklavier/ACTIVITIES.md

 February 2019: Talk and performance with the CKaλulator at [Lambda Days](http://www.lambdadays.org/lambdadays2019) in Poland.

 January 2019: Performance of new hybrid version for Disklavier at [Conlon X Gaudeamus](https://gaudeamus.nl/events/gaudeamus-x-conlon-disklavier-projection-works/).
-We will also perform with the CKalculator at the [International Conference on Live Coding](http://iclc.livecodenetwork.org/2019/ingles.html)
+Watch the [trailer](https://drive.google.com/file/d/1_IZ2OyttF5yVMxsXt9oTTatKtjRafIaY/view) We will also perform with the CKalculator at the [International Conference on Live Coding](http://iclc.livecodenetwork.org/2019/ingles.html)

 November 2018: Performance at Splendor